boxbilling/docs/en/reference/service-solusvm.rst

         <img src="http://i.imgur.com/sRK1E.png" alt="Screen">

-Once you have enabled extension you will be redirected to Solusvm configuration page.
+Once you have enabled extension you will be redirected to SolusVM configuration page.

-Configuration page is always accessible at BoxBilling admin area > Configuration > SolusVm management
+Configuration page is always accessible at BoxBilling admin area > Configuration > SolusVM management

 .. only:: html